Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

    ```
    apt-get install zip
    ```
-   (In this version system, zip and unzip will be installed at the same time)
+   (In this system version , zip and unzip will be installed at the same time)

    ```
    apt-get install unzip
    ```
-   (This is not necessary in this version of the system)
+   (This is not necessary in this system version)
-8. This version system comes with screen (software that keeps the program running after ssh is closed), no additional installation is required.
+8. This system version comes with screen (software that keeps the program running after ssh is closed), no additional installation is required.
    ```
    apt-get install screen
    ```